Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 Based on the tourism score, the best time of year to visit Fort Lauderdale for warm-weather activities is from early November to early May.

-The hot season lasts for 4.0 months, from May 31 to September 30, with an average daily high temperature above 87°F. The hottest day of the year is August 7, with an average high of 89°F and low of 79°F.
+The hot season lasts for 4.0 months, from June 1 to October 1, with an average daily high temperature above 87°F. The hottest month of the year in Fort Lauderdale is August, with an average high of 89°F and low of 79°F.

-The cool season lasts for 3.0 months, from December 6 to March 4, with an average daily high temperature below 78°F. The coldest day of the year is January 18, with an average low of 61°F and high of 75°F.
+The cool season lasts for 3.0 months, from December 7 to March 5, with an average daily high temperature below 78°F. The coldest month of the year in Fort Lauderdale is January, with an average low of 62°F and high of 75°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.